sissythem/hate-speech-detection/ReadMe.md

 		* ngram: generate or not ngram features
 		* spelling: generate or not spelling features
 		* syntax: generate or not syntax features
-	* instancesToFile: in case you have selected to generate new instances, select true or false to define whether the instances will be exported to file or not
+	* classificationType: select either "classification" or "crossValidation"
 	* Classifiers configuration: define which classifiers will run by selecting true/false in the fields NaiveBayes, LogisticRegression and KNN